nuxt/nuxt/docs/3.api/4.commands/module.md

 -------------------------|-----------------|------------------
 `NAME` | - | The name of the module to install.

-The command lets you install [Nuxt modules](/modules) to your application with no manual work.
+The command lets you install [Nuxt modules](/modules) in your application with no manual work.

 When running the command, it will:
 - install the module as a dependency using your package manager